GarethCott/ecommerce-admin-dashboard/README.md

-# Ecommerce Website
+# E-commerce Website

-> This is an ecommerce website project consisting of the backend dashboard.
+> This is an e-commerce website project consisting of the backend dashboard.

 - [Website](https://ecommerce-admin-dashboard-chi.vercel.app)